tyom/tyom.semonov.com/README.md

 The result is built and uploaded to GitHub Pages.

-During the build stage the PDF file is generated using Puppeteer.
+During the build stage the PDF file is generated using Playwright.
 This PDF is built from the print preview version of the site and is located in static directory, available for download.

 ## Developing